 Karl Malone and the deadliest elbows in NBA history

-Those elbows turn 51 today and unlike most retired NBA players, Karl Malone still looks great and is currently 256 pounds, which is what the two time NBA MVP weighed when he was busy putting up enough points to finish 2nd in NBA history.
+Those elbows turn a year older today and unlike most retired NBA players, Karl Malone still looks great and is currently 256 pounds, which is what the two-time NBA MVP weighed when he was busy putting up enough points to finish second in NBA history.

 In honor of the Mailman and his elbows, here’s his greatest hits and arguably his greatest game.